 The remainder of the imaged brain (please note this study has been targeted to the pituitary, and as such the whole brain has not been imaged) appears unremarkable.

-Suprasellar Rathke's cleft cyst is the favoured diagnosis, particularly with normal clinical examination and pituitary function.
-The main differential diagnosis would be from a craniopharyngiomia, but is considered much less likely.
+Suprasellar Rathke's cleft cyst is the favored diagnosis, particularly with normal clinical examination and pituitary function.
+The main differential diagnosis would be from a craniopharyngioma, but is considered much less likely.

 Although morphologically typical imaging features, the site being predominantly suprasellar is uncommon.

 1 article features images from this case

 - GD: Paediatrics - CNS - Brain tumours

 - Pituitary region